grant-create/Night-of-the-Living-Hedge/README.md

 Roadblocks:

-Figuring out how to get character to move.
+-Figuring out how to get character to move.

-How to get AI's to behave, follow, or move randomly, to keep them from getting stuck or making the game unwinable CSS
+-How to get AI's to behave, follow, or move randomly, to keep them from getting stuck or making the game unwinable

+-CSS

-Keeping tokens from being collected twice/logging the spaces moved How to keep high scores up locally
+-Keeping tokens from being collected twice/logging the spaces moved

+-How to keep high scores up locally